-The Ahlborn case can be used here as well, as it is similar to the one above, just couched in different terms.
+See also, Arkansas Dept. of Health and Human Services v.
+Ahlborn, (2006) 126 S. Ct.
+1752.
 In Ahlborn, the court reduced the lien claim to one-sixth of the amount because the recovery by the plaintiff in that case was only one-sixth of the value of the case due to plaintiff's comparative fault, as evidenced by the stipulation of the parties.

 Tip #8: Reduce for Common Fund